-Responsible Party (check each that applies): (check each that applies):
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-- · Improvement Strategy in place, provide timelines to desi urance of Level of Care that are currently non-operational
+When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Level of Care that are currently non-operational.

-No

-Yes Please provide a detailed strategy for assuring Leve strategies, and the parties responsible for its operation el of Care, the specific timeline for implementing identifie on.
+Please provide a detailed strategy for assuring Level of Care, the specific timeline for implementing identified strategies, and the parties responsible for its operation.